graphme-app/website/src/pages/docs/connect.md

 ---
 layout: /src/layouts/DocsLayout.astro
-title: Connections
+title: Connect to Grafana
-position: 1
+position: 10
 ---

-# Manage connections
+# Connect GraphMe to Grafana

 This page explains what connections are and how to configure them.